HKUSTSMARTLab/HKUSTSMARTLab.github.io/recruitment/index.md

 - For undergraduate and master students, research positions such as visiting intern and research assistant are also available.
 A minimum of 3 months is required (remote mode is also acceptable).

 More details can be found in this [link](/static/media/20240531Recruitment_english.pdf).

+**Software engineers** with strong programming skills in the development of deep learning frameworks, e.g., PyTorch, TensorFlow, etc. are welcome.
+The requirements are as follows:

+- Strong programming skills in deep learning frameworks, e.g., PyTorch, TensorFlow, etc.
+- Familiarity with full-stack application development, e.g., React, Node.js, etc.
+- Contributions to high-performance deployment of deep learning models (e.g., via software packages vLLM, etc.) are preferred.
+- Experience in medical image analysis or machine learning projects is preferred.

+More details can be found in this [link](/static/media/20251001SoftwareEnginnerRecuritment_English.pdf).

 ## How to Apply